Accomplished Rockford bodybuilder sent to prison for domestic violence

 According to court records, Primm was initially charged with seven counts of domestic battery, aggravated criminal sexual assault with a weapon, unlawful restraint, aggravated battery of a police officer, aggravated battery in a public place and eight counts of aggravated domestic battery of a child younger than 13.

-Aggravated battery to a child is a Class 3 felony with a sentencing range of 2-5 years in prison followed by one year of parole.
+Aggravated battery to a child is a Class 3 felony with a sentencing range of two to five years in prison followed by one year of parole.
 Primm was sentenced to two years on that charge.
 The sentence will run consecutively to the other sentences and will be served at 50 percent.
 He is required to register with the Illinois State Police as a violent offender against youth.